ovr/phpsa/docs/02_Usage.md

 # Usage

 You can change the configuration by editing .phpsa.yml in the root directory.
-Here it's possible to disable every single analyzer or just configure a minimum php version your checked code should run on and we will automatically disable all analyzers that you don't need for you.
+Here, it's possible to disable every single analyzer.
+Or, just configure a minimum php version that your checked code should run on and we will automatically disable all analyzers that you don't need.

 ```sh
 $ ./bin/phpsa